imtbl/hyve/README.md

   database (called `client.mappings.db`). __Absolute path required.__
 + `HYVE_HYDRUS_CACHES_DB_PATH=`: sets the path to the hydrus client caches database (called `client.caches.db`). __Absolute path required.__
-+ `HYVE_HYDRUS_TAG_SERVICE=`: the ID of the hydrus client tag service hyve should use.
-If not set, hyve will attempt to automatically determine this (by selecting the first local tag service).
++ `HYVE_HYDRUS_TAG_SERVICE=`: the ID of the hydrus client local tag service (the type of the service needs to be `5`) hyve should use.
+If not set, hyve will attempt to automatically determine this (by selecting the default local tag service).
-+ `HYVE_HYDRUS_FILE_SERVICE=`: the ID of the hydrus client file service hyve should use.
-If not set, hyve will attempt to automatically determine this (by selecting the first local file service).
++ `HYVE_HYDRUS_FILE_SERVICE=`: the ID of the hydrus client file service (the type of the service needs to be `2`) hyve should use.
+If not set, hyve will attempt to automatically determine this (by selecting the default local file service).
 + `HYVE_HYDRUS_INCLUDE_INBOX=false`: setting this to `true` includes files that are in the inbox in the sync.
 + `HYVE_HYDRUS_SUPPORTED_MIME_TYPES=1,2,3,4,9,14,18,20,21,23,25,26,27,33`: the